Hi! Welcome to Filter Feeder, a newsletter about connecting deeper with your local nature and community.

 Why “Filter Feeder”?

 We’re all filter feeders in our own way — trying our best to strain out the most joyful and useful pieces possible from the waves of media, conversations, and interactions that flow through our days.
-This newsletter is an attempt to make sense of how those pieces may come together, particularly when related to science, art, and social and environmental justice.
+This newsletter seeks to make sense of how those pieces may come together, particularly when related to science, art, and environmental justice.

 You’ll probably like it here if you: